- 1. The vagina is just one part of a women’s private parts

 Barnes said she has had patients who suffered from chronic vaginal infections who have felt better after taking probiotics.

-"If I have a patient with recurrent vaginal infections, I will recommend probiotics in the form of fermented goat’s milk," she said, but its not right for everyone, including people with lactose intolerance.
+"If I have a patient with recurrent vaginal infections, I will recommend probiotics in the form of fermented goat’s milk," she said, but it's not right for everyone.

-Although the vagina is considered a self-cleaning organ, and some discharge is normal, that doesn’t mean it’s not vulnerable.
+Although the vagina is considered a self-cleaning organ, according to the NHS website, and some discharge is normal, that doesn’t mean it’s not vulnerable.

 “Any vaginal discharge that seems excessive, painful, irritating or foul in odor should be evaluated by a doctor,” Barnes said.

 Some women try to diagnose their own vaginal infections at home, and use over-the-counter medications.
 "Unfortunately, research has shown that patients aren't very accurate when it comes to self-diagnosis," Barnes said.

 She recommends that women get evaluated if there is an abnormal discharge.
 Although it can sometimes be as simple as a yeast infection, "other times, the infection can be more complicated, or even a sexually transmitted infection," she said.

 Through the various stages of women's lives — including childbirth and breastfeeding, as well as normal aging and menopause — the body undergoes hormonal changes that could lead to vaginal dryness, according to the American College of Obstetricians and Gynecologists.